Training – Do It Yourself or Outsource It?

 Company Training Classes for Individuals

 If this training is to correct a performance issue, discuss the training needs and objectives during the performance evaluation.
 After describing any shortcomings, provide details needed in the Next Steps to correct a deficiency.
 There might be no deficiency, but you or the employee would like for the person to qualify for a promotion which requires expanded skills.
+In each case, you should provide follow-up meetings and training opportunities.

 The Training Facility (Real or Imagined = Physical or Online)